 Content: I may feel easy sharing my political persuasion but less so talking about how I feel about my beloveds – the latter is more personal to me.
 The nature of the content impacts my choices around disclosure, naturally.

 Although I have thus far referred to self-disclosure as a singular choice, in my experience it is rarely this.
 It is more often a back and forth conversation between two people involving clarification, interest, digestion and so forth.
 I need to have sufficient trust in a confidante that they would be willing and able to engage in such a conversation.
 The role and person of the receiver – and my relationship with them – sits tightly alongside the value to me in disclosing.
 Given this, as a confidante I strive to be non-judgemental; to be trustworthy.
 Lofty but true: I strive to be worthy of the honour.

 Disclose on your terms (mainly)

 Some friends have found me positively guarded.
-Others have found me overbearingly open.
-I don’t know if it makes a difference that the latter experience has been with British friends: I have felt pulls in both directions – to be more open and also to be more contained.
+Others have found me overwhelmingly open.
+I don’t know if it makes a difference that the latter experience has been with British friends.
+I have felt pulls in both directions: both to be more open and to be more contained.

 Contorting myself too much to suit others rarely leaves me feeling at peace.
 I understand of course that I must mediate myself socially to some degree.
 And, a theme across the board in my own therapy and witnessing clients tends to be a movement away from pleasing others.
 Generally speaking, we are all doing too much of this.
 Being aware of the pull to please – including telling people things because they want to know rather than stemming from any need in me – helps me not to do this habitually.